Switzerland is one of the most expensive countries in the world, but that shouldn’t prevent you from visiting this beautiful country.

 - Make sure you fill in the correct information.
 Once confirmed, you can’t change the details.

 - If your kids are from 0 – 5 years old, they can travel free of charge if they don’t occupy separate seats.

-Another way to travel Switzerland on a budget is to get a Swiss Half Fare Card.
+Another way to travel to Switzerland on a budget is to get a Swiss Half Fare Card.

 This card is available for a month, and you can enjoy up to a 50% discount for trains, buses, boats, premium panorama trains, and even some cable cars in Switzerland.

-However, this deal is not available in Switzerland, so get this pass online before you arrive.
+However, this deal is unavailable in Switzerland, so get this pass online before arriving.